 Wow.
 That sounds nuts.
 The sign also helpfully noted that I could see pictures of this nonsense over at Tri-Town Foods on Route 161.
-Since I was headed that way for some clam chowder (it’s on a list, here), I decided to go find these pictures.
+Since I was headed that way for some clam chowder at the Flanders Fish Market, I decided to go find these pictures.

 Boom.
 They’re there.
 I even took a picture.